stephenk02/stephenk02.github.io.old/_posts/neural_research/2016-10-09-Neural-Design.md

 Well, why does it have to be 3D?
 I mean, the game is 3D, sure, but why can't we break down what the player is seeing into a flat representation?
 Through use of trace lines from the player's point of view, this could be possible.
 The graphic below demonstrates what I mean.

 <img src="{{site.baseurl}}/images/neural_research/quake_input_proposal_v1.png" alt="Demonstration of potential Input layer in Quake." class="img-responsive post-image"/>
-<p class="post-image-caption">A grid of input neurons for quake, overlaid onto a scene within the game.</p>
+<p class="post-image-caption">A grid of input neurons for Quake, overlaid onto a scene within the game.</p>

 The grid overlaid on the image above is how I think the neural input should be represented in the game.
 The color of the box represents what the trace has 'seen', with red being an enemy, white being walls, blue being ground and orange being the ceiling.
 The red dot represents the point that the trace samples.
 With the use of tracing lines, each neuron in the grid can receive information on what is in the direct centre of it.
 The large size of each neuron could lead to some minor inaccuracies but this could be adjusted by increasing the 'resolution' of the grid.
 Ultimately this will allow the AI to receive information on what is in the scene, from walls to enemies to pickup items.